The Uses and Benefits of Hydrogen Peroxide

-11 Uses and benefits of oxygenated water
+11 uses and benefits of hydrogen peroxide

 For small cuts, softly pat a cotton ball soaked in the solution to the affected area.

-For frequent problems with fungi on the feet and nails, it’s recommended to use a mix of 50/50 equal parts of peroxide and water.
+For frequent problems with fungi on the feet and nails, it’s best to use a 50/50 mixture of peroxide and water.

 Mouth sores and ulcers

-Clean your Underarms
+Clean your underarms

 Hydrogen peroxide is a simple, natural way to clean and whiten your underarms, which are damaged and stained by deodorants.
 It can also help combat unpleasant odors.